kammitama5/kammitama5.github.io/_posts/2019-11-22-Friday-November-22nd.md

 - On the way out, I really had to use the restroom, because my next stop was about 15 minutes of walking.
   So I asked someone, and they pointed me in the direction of some stairs.
 As I was coming down the stairs, I saw Erik D., who I recognized from YouTube, and he humbly said "thanks for watching my videos", and took a photo with me.
 So that made me feel a bit better.
+In the back of my mind, though, I thought that I would never go back to CSAIL ever again.
+People in my group had told me to apply when I was considering grad school, but there was no one who interested me at that lab, so I didn't bother, and I felt vindicated in my decision today.
+But it needs to change.

 ## I then walked over to my interview
 - It went really well, and I made a few friends from the Media Lab who had a robot named Jibo.
 They invited me